PELN/trivia_app/README.md

 6. in a third browser, also join the same game

-7. the game master starts the game by clicking "Init Game"
+7. the game master starts the game by clicking "Start Game"

-8. the players emit their answer in each browser
+8. the players emit their answer in their respective browser

 9. when all players have answered - the game master clicks "Next question"

 10. and so on, for as many rounds there are

-11. when game is finished, the scores of each player are dispalyed - they can either save it to a highscore list or leave the game
+11. when the game is finished, the scores of each player are dispalyed - they can either save it to a highscore list or leave the game

+12. they can continue playing in the same "room" if they stay, and the game master clicks "Start Game" again

 ## Screenshots of project